When winter comes to an end, it’s time to remove all that specialty rubber and put on some warm-weather appropriate tires.

 How Do They Work?

 There are a number of reasons why summer tires work so well in warm weather.
 The most important part is the compound, which is the make up of the rubber in a tire.
 Unlike winter tires that are flexible in the cold, performance tires are grippy but stiff in order to provide excellent handling characteristics.
-In order to keep things sticky while also being stiff, tire makers have started using very unique materials and ingredients in the tires.
+In order to keep things sticky while also being stiff, tire makers have started using unique materials and ingredients in the tires.
 Yokohama, for example, uses orange oil, which is billed as one of the stickiest natural substances in the world.

 But while the construction is a major part of the summer tires success, so is the tread pattern.
 They usually have wide grooves that help with water evacuation, making performance tires good in wet weather as well.
 By removing as much water between the road and the tire, you can get traction and experience less hydroplaning.